MdShakibHossenShohan/Hospital-Management-System/README.md

 # Hospital-Management-System
 A Hospital Management System in Java OOP would consist of classes like Patient, Doctor, Nurse, and Admin, each with attributes and methods for managing information and tasks relevant to their roles.
+Additional classes like Appointment and Medical Record would handle scheduling and medical data.
+The main Hospital class would coordinate interactions between these entities.
+The challenge is to ensure a smooth user experience.